marshmallow-code/marshmallow/docs/nesting.rst

         title = fields.String()
         author = fields.Nested(UserSchema)

-When you serialize the blog, you will see the nested user representation.
+The serialized blog will have the nested user representation.

 .. code-block:: python